legendum/uuids.net/README.md

 uuid.is
 =======

-A secure API to anonymize and share information privately.
+A secure API to anonymize and share information privately - see https://uuid.is/